SAP-archive/cloud-concur-expenses-analyzer-ext/README.md

         mvn clean install

-The build should pass successfully.
 The produced WAR file `ROOT.war` under target sub-folder `cloud-concur-expenses-analyzer-ext\target` is ready to be deployed.

 #### Deploy the Application Using the Cockpit